asenval/TeamProject-HighQualityCode/README.md

 Refactoring documentation:

-1.Give propriate names for fields, properties, methods, classes and so on.
+1.Give propriate names for fields, properties, methods, classes and so on.  - Krasimir Uzunov